 Graduates of Central’s program have gone on to careers in the lab, in the field and in management for federal and state agencies, as well as industry and non-profit agencies.

-The major consists of a strong background in the sciences, social sciences and an emphasis on developing good research and communication skills.
+The Environmental Studies major consists of a strong background in the sciences, social sciences and an emphasis on developing good research and communication skills.
 Students in the program examine the interrelationships of science, society and nature in a world with limited resources.

-Central’s 62-acre nature preserve Carlson-Kuyper Field Station serves as our “outdoor laboratory,” allowing students to utilize the field station for labs as well as allowing students hands-on management experience in restoring a prairie.
-Located about 12 miles from the Pella campus, it is adjacent to the extensive wildlife areas managed by the Corps of Engineers around Lake Red Rock, Iowa’s largest lake.
-It is also the site of Central’s Biomass Prairie project, engaging students in research and demonstration on how to promote prairies while working within the strengths of Iowa’s economy to help address the larger global issue of global warming.
+Central’s 79-acre Carlson-Kuyper Field Station serves as an “outdoor laboratory,” allowing students to utilize the nature preserve for labs as well as hands-on management experience in restoring prairie.
+Located about 12 miles from campus, the field station is adjacent to the extensive wildlife areas managed by the Corps of Engineers around Lake Red Rock, Iowa’s largest lake.
+It is also the site of Central’s Biomass Prairie project, engaging students in research and demonstration to promote prairies while working to address the larger global issue of global warming.

 Students are encouraged to study abroad with Central College to enhance their development as global citizens and many courses taken abroad count toward the major.
 Academic opportunities and internship programs also are available in Chicago, Washington, D.C., and New York City.
 Learn more about Central’s study abroad programs.